 - The ballot is conducted under the direction of a "chief counting officer", who will be responsible for appointing local counting officers.

-The UK government is giving temporary powers to the Scottish Parliament to hold a legal referendum, under Section 30 of the 1998 Scotland Act - the piece of legislation which set up the Scottish Parliament.
+The UK government agreed to give temporary powers to the Scottish Parliament to hold a legal referendum, under Section 30 of the 1998 Scotland Act - the piece of legislation which set up the Scottish Parliament.

-This is because constitutional matters are reserved to the Westminster parliament.
+This is because constitutional matters are reserved to Westminster.

 The Edinburgh Agreement also commits both governments to working together constructively in the best interests of the people of Scotland, whatever the outcome of the referendum - possibly easier said than done.

-The various political parties have given their support to the two campaigns, depending on their constitutional persuasion, although the parties are running their own campaigns, as are the Scottish and UK governments
+Various political parties have given their support to the two campaigns, depending on their constitutional persuasion, although they are also running their own campaigns, as are the Scottish and UK governments.

 The campaign for Scottish home rule began in earnest almost as soon as the unification with England took place, in 1707.